Survey of Bangladesh

-The Survey of Bangladesh (SOB) (বাংলাদেশ জরিপ অধিদপ্তর) is the national mapping authority of Bangladesh.
+The Survey of Bangladesh (SOB) (বাংলাদেশ জরিপ অধিদপ্তর) is the national mapping and surveying authority of Bangladesh.
 The agency functions under the Ministry of Defence and is headed by the Surveyor General of Bangladesh who is usually a Brigadier General rank officer from the Corps of Engineers of Bangladesh Army.

 History

 SOB began as the "Bengal Survey" on 1 January 1767 in undivided India and conducted surveying and mapping activities until 1947.
 After the partition of the subcontinent on 14 August 1947, the organization started its new role as Survey of Pakistan and established a regional office at Dhaka.
 The regional office initially had 2 directorates, 2 field parties, 1 drawing office, 1 photogrammetric office (regional office for East Pakistan) and a geodetic department.

 Topographic maps of Bengal were generated during the last quarter of the 18th century, covering the whole of Bangladesh at a scale of 1:50,000.